 This allows you to switch on and off the display of route marker lines and flags.
+Route markers are used during the preparation of the route.

 Grid

 This allows you to switch the grid on and off.
 When it's on, the centre of this grid appears underneath the mouse.
 You can change the spacing of the grid lines (measured in metres).